Skip to content

 Mr. Local History Archives - 1932 US Veterans Hospital - Lyons, NJ - #mrlocalhistory

-The original and ongoing mission of the facility has been to provide health care to veterans of the United States.
-The hospital was opened in 1930 as a veterans neuropsychiatric hospital and was converted to a general medical and surgical hospital in 1976.
-The current campus preserves the characteristics of the neuropsychiatric veterans hospital.
+The facility’s original and ongoing mission has been to provide health care to United States veterans.
+The hospital was opened in 1930 as a veterans neuropsychiatric hospital and converted to a general medical and surgical hospital in 1976.
+The current campus preserves the characteristics of the neuropsychiatric veterans’ hospital.

-In May 1925, the director of the Veterans Bureau notified President Coolidge that possible sites for the future veterans hospital in the Second District were beginning to be considered.
-The Second District included the states of New York, New Jersey, and Connecticut.
-First consideration would be given to tracts already owned by the federal government.
+In May 1925, the director of the Veterans Bureau notified President Coolidge that possible sites for future veterans hospitals in the Second District, which included New York, New Jersey, and Connecticut, were beginning to be considered.
+First, consideration would be given to tracts already owned by the federal government.

-Population across the Somerset Hills was steady for almost two centuries until Bernards Township broke the trend in 1930 with unprecedented growth.
-Research found it was the Lyons VA and its employment opportunities that stoked the township’s growth.
+The population across the Somerset Hills was steady for almost two centuries until Bernards Township broke the trend in 1930 with unprecedented growth.
+The research found that the Lyons VA and its employment opportunities stoked the township’s growth.

-A committee was created in June, 1928 to assist the Veterans Bureau in locating the best site on which to place the future hospital in New Jersey.
-The committee included the New Jersey Adjutant General, State Commander of the American Legion, State Commander of Veterans of Foreign Wars, and the State Commander of the Disabled Veterans of the World War.
+In June 1928, a committee was created to assist the Veterans Bureau in locating the best site for the future hospital in New Jersey.
+The committee included the New Jersey Adjutant General, the State Commander of the American Legion, the State Commander of Veterans of Foreign Wars, and the State Commander of the Disabled Veterans of the World War.

 Lyons Veterans Administration Hospital Celebrated with Cat’s Meow Wooden Collectible.
 The historic Lyons VA Hospital Collectible.
 Click Here to get yours.

-On November 28, 1928, after review of 161 potential sites across the state, the Federal Board of Hospitalization recommended the purchase of the 272- acre estate of Walter A. Reynolds known as “Knollcroft” in the rolling countryside of Somerset Hills in the Lyons section of Bernards Township.
+On November 28, 1928, after reviewing 161 potential sites across the state, the Federal Board of Hospitalization recommended the purchase of Walter A. Reynolds’s 272-acre estate, known as “Knollcroft,” in the rolling countryside of Somerset Hills in the Lyons section of Bernards Township.

 Historic Population Trends in the Somerset Hills -Mr Local History (Click to Enlarge)

 Completion of the initial construction was celebrated with a dedication program held on July 25, 1931.
-Along with the development of the Lyons VA Campus came jobs, good paying jobs.
+Along with the development of the Lyons VA Campus came good-paying jobs.
 The farming community began to change, starting with a revamped Lyons train station and a newly created airfield at Basking Ridge.
-The Bernards Township hamlet development post 1930 was set to take off thanks to the selection of Walter Reynold’s Knollcroft Farm as the site of New Jersey’s first veterans hospital facility.
+The Bernards Township hamlet development post-1930 was set to take off thanks to the selection of Walter Reynold’s Knollcroft Farm as the site of New Jersey’s first veterans hospital facility.

 #1 – General Charles Lee’s Capture by the British at Basking Ridge – Dec.13, 1776